fbpx

 There is a long-running debate about whether the French or the Belgians first came up with French friends.

-Sidewalk vendors are said to have cut potatoes into long planks (some say to resemble the bridge) and then fried them in fat.
+Sidewalk vendors have cut potatoes into long planks (some say to resemble the bridge) and then fried them in fat.
 It’s said the most delicious way is to add a piece of beef suet to the frying oil.

 Omelette aux Fines Herbes